 Eilean Donan Castle

-First up on our list was the iconic Eilean Donan Castle.
+First up on our list of things to do in the Isle of Skye on this trip was the iconic Eilean Donan Castle.
 Since we couldn’t wander these historic halls with the pups on our first trip, we made sure to go inside for round two.
 While beautiful and fun to wander the narrow halls, the outside views with the epic backdrop are what we enjoyed most.
-No wonder it is the most photographed in Scotland!
+No wonder Eilean Donan Castle is the most photographed in Scotland!

-After our first visit, these pools were what we were most bummed to have missed.
-And, while not our initial plan, we ended up spending our entire second visit to the Isle here.
+After our first visit to Isle of Skye, these pools were what we were most bummed to have missed.
+And, while not our initial plan, we ended up spending our entire second visit at the Fairy Pools.
 It is that wonderful.
 Again, don’t miss the fairy things!

 My eyes well up with happy tears even thinking about this place.
-The photos overwhelm me.
+The photos of Fairy Pools in Isle of Skye still overwhelm me.
 We were there.
 I had the opportunity to experience this stunning landscape with the love of my life.
 And it filled our hearts with more joy than we ever thought possible.

 While we weren’t alone, it certainly felt that way.
 The further we walked, the fewer people we saw.
-And everyone seemed to seek out their own place to enjoy the stunning scenery.
+And everyone seemed to seek out their own place to enjoy the stunning scenery of the Fairy Pools in Scotland.

-The rain and gloom clouds that kept passing through probably helped keep the crowds at bay.
+The rain and gloom clouds that kept passing through probably helped keep the crowds at bay and made for a more dramatic landscape.
 But, we didn’t mind the weather.
-We strolled along with painfully big smiles and stopped to take photos every 3.5 seconds.
+We strolled along the Fairy Pools with painfully big smiles and stopped to take photos every 3.5 seconds.
 The spell had been cast.
 We stayed for hours longer than we needed to – until the sun was on the verge of setting.
 Because we just couldn’t let the feeling go.

 While we did take ALL the photos, we also made sure to stop often to just be present and take it all in.
 The air felt different.
 The cold mist that would usually make us uncomfortable, seemed to kiss our cheeks and add to the other-worldly atmosphere.
 I’ll never forget it.